 Tip #7: Join in the fun!

 If you are new to trail running, you may want to try out a trail run when there are other people around to run with.
 This way you don’t get lost and there are people there to reassure you about doing something that you love.
-Follow Salt Lake Running on social media or subscribe to the newsletter to find out about our Wednesday night trail runs.
+Follow Salt Lake Running on social media or subscribe to the newsletter to find out more great trail running tips and local events.
 You could also try the Park City Trail Series as a great user friendly introduction to trail events

 See you on the trails!